-Unsecured business loans can be up to $30,000 and come with a repayment period of $30,000.
+Unsecured business loans require no collateral, can be up to $30,000 and come with a repayment period of 12 months (extendable).
 Pre-approval takes only 3 minutes and settlement of the loan can be within 24 hours.

 Security With Max Funding

-Except for unsecured business loans, all loans will require the loan to be backed with an asset.
-Some loans allow you to choose between registered motor vehicles or real estate property.
-Other loans must use property.
+Except for unsecured business loans, all loans will require will need to be backed with an asset.
+You can use either motor vehicles or real estate property, as a rule, the larger the loan, the more likely you will need real estate property.

-Max Funding are ok if you still have finance on the vehicle or a mortgage on the property.
+Max Funding is ok if you still have finance on the vehicle or a mortgage on the property.
 You can use the equity of the asset you or your business owns.

 For example, if a property has a value of $800,000 and there is a $300,000 mortgage remaining then you can use up to $500,000 to secure the loan.
 The amount you borrow will actually be a bit less